driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 <script src="https://emgithub.com/embed-v2.js?target=https%3A%2F%2Fgithub.com%2Fdriv%2Fkeycloak-configuration%2Fblob%2Fmain%2Fkeycloak-provisioning%2Fkeycloak-client-config.yaml%23L113-L137&style=a11y-light&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on&fetchFromJsDelivr=on"></script>

-We need to define for which protocol and which mapper to use:
+We need to specify the type of mapper and the protocol it applies to:

 {% highlight yaml %}